shopware/frontends/apps/docs/src/index.md

           text: Why Shopware Frontends
       position: 5
 ---
+# Overview

+Shopware Composable Frontends is Shopware's toolkit for creating platform-agnostic custom storefronts.
+The demo store implementation is based on Vue.js and Nuxt3.

-# How Shopware frontends work?
+## How Shopware frontends work?

 Frontends is a collection of multiple packages that you can use to implement your custom storefront project.